 - Reference (this section has key reference sources researchers should know.
 Note in particular the "Key Reference Books" and the "New Strategist" sections.)

-- UMD Library (here you will find important features of the UMD Library website that everyone should know.)
+- Kathryn A. Martin Library (here you will find important features of the Library website that everyone should know.)

 Now, moving from the Left Column to contents of the "Launch Pad's" home page, below the link to this page, we have the following links:

 Starting Points: "Which Sources should I Use?" (this page provides a narrative outlining the types of information resources found in business research, and linking those to the databases that provide that information.)

 Below "Starting Points," you will find a button link to our "FAQs for Business Research"and below that, a button link to our "Course Guides for LSBE Assignments."These are the same links as on the Left Column, and they are listed twice because of their importance.
 Next is listed “Your Library at a Glance,” showing links to Kathryn A. Martin Library collections, services and locations.
 Next are links to “You Want to Find Books?”, and then, “You Want to Find Articles?” and then “How to Find the Business Databases?”